molily/molily.de/_posts/2019-02-03-testing-angular.md

 What is indisputable is that high-level tests like end-to-end tests are expensive and slow, while lower-level tests like integration and unit tests are cheaper and faster.

-End-to-end tests are brittle, meaning they often produce false negatives.
+End-to-end tests are brittle, meaning they often fail even though the software is without fault.
 Sometimes they fail for now apparent reason – when you run the same tests again, they suddenly pass.
-Even if the test failure is a true negative, it is hard to find the root cause of the problem.
+Even if the test correctly fails, it is hard to find the root cause of the problem.
 You need to wander through the full stack to locate the bug.

 End-to-end test are computationally expensive and run slow.
 Since they use a real, sometimes “headless” browser and run against the full software stack, the testing setup is immense.
 You need to deploy front-end, back-end, databases, caches etc. to testing machines and then have machines to run the end-to-end tests.